Skip to navigation

 The main waterfront, Mt Abu

-It didn't take much for me to drop my plans to visit Bhuj and Junagadh in western Gujarat: the chaos from the cyclone had sparked fears of epidemic diseases (which were denied by the government) but whatever the risk of cholera, the electricity, water and transport infrastructures were buggered, and I figured I could always come back another time.
-The journalist in me wanted to investigate; the traveller in me never wanted to see another bus ride like the last one.
-The traveller won hands down.
+It didn't take much persuasion for me to drop my plans to visit Bhuj and Junagadh in western Gujarat; the chaos from the cyclone has sparked fears of epidemic diseases (which are being denied by the government), but whatever the risk of cholera, there's no doubt that the electricity, water and transport infrastructures are in all sorts of trouble, and I figure I could always come back another time.
+The journalist in me wants to investigate; the traveller in me never wants to see another bus ride like the last one.
+The traveller has won hands down.

 A Marriage Made in Mt Abu